 Subsystem/Service What It Stores More Information JTA Transaction Log (TLOG) Information about committed transactions coordinated by the server that may not have been completed.
 TLOGs can be stored in the default persistent store or a JDBC TLOG store.
-"Managing Transactions" in Developing JTA Applications for Oracle WebLogic Server.
+"Managing Transactions" in Programming JTA for Oracle WebLogic Server.
 Section 6.5.1, "Using a JDBC TLog Store" Path Service The mapping of a group of messages to a messaging resource.
-"Using the WebLogic Path Service" in Administering JMS Resources for Oracle WebLogic Server Store-and-Forward (SAF) Service Agents Messages for a sending SAF agent for retransmission to a receiving SAF agent "Understanding the Store-and-Forward Service" in Administering the Store-and-Forward Service for Oracle WebLogic Server .
+"Using the WebLogic Path Service" in Configuring and Managing JMS for Oracle WebLogic Server Store-and-Forward (SAF) Service Agents Messages for a sending SAF agent "Understanding the Store-and-Forw Service" in Configuring and Managin Store-and-Forward for Oracle WebLog Server.
 Web Services Request and response SOAP messages from an invocation of a reliable WebLogic Web Service.
 "Using Reliable SOAP Messaging" in Programming Advanced Features of JAX-RPC Web Services for Oracle WebLogic Server EJB Timer Services EJB Timer objects.
-"Understanding Enterprise JavaBeans" in Developing Enterprise JavaBeans, Version 2.1, for Oracle WebLogic Server
+"Understanding Enterprise JavaBeans" in Programming WebLogic Enterprise JavaBeans for Oracle WebLogic Server